czbiohub-sf/dashit/dashit/contrib/design_guides_scripts/README.md

 ## Installation
 Copy your reads, your on-target fasta, and your off-target fasta into the contrib folder, after following installation for the `guide_design_tools` repo.

-*Note* if you choose to move the wrapper elsewhere, you will need to edit the path to the dashit_reads_filter.py script in the wrapper.
+*Note*: if you choose to move the wrapper elsewhere, you will need to edit the path to the dashit_reads_filter.py script in the wrapper.

 ## Dependencies
 Python (script will import pandas), DASHit